jeiea/haskero/client/doc/installation.md

 ## 5 - Install intero

 Intero is the backend used by Haskero to retrieve haskell types informations, locations, etc.
+(Make sure you have the `libtinfo-dev` (Ubuntu/Debian) / `ncurses-devel` (Fedora) package installed beforehand.)
 > `stack build intero`

 ## 6 - Launch vscode